Dick Dean: Biography

 In the later 1960s, Dean built many dune buggies on shortened Volkswagen Beetle chassis with fiberglass Meyers Manx bodies.
 Capitalizing on this premise, in 1968-69 Dean created his own body for a shortened Volkswagen chassis, the Shalako.
 The first car had an aluminum skin, but production models were built with fiberglass bodies.
 The low-slung two seater featured gull wing doors and a low, flat windshield.
 A later model, the Shala-Vette, had a longer nose and conventional doors.
 Model car manufacturer MPC produced 1/20 scale models of the Shalako and Shala-Vette.

 The Shalako was featured on the cover of seven national car magazines where it caught the attention of Malcolm Bricklin.
 Bricklin contracted Dean to develop his sports car concept into a full production vehicle named the Bricklin in the early 1970s.
 The Bricklin carried an impact-absorbing bumper, longer nose, and the signature gull wing doors.

 In 1985, Dean built the world's longest limousine with his son, Keith, as a promotional car for Jay Ohrberg.
 The car was built in two parts so that it could be shipped to Europe in standard shipping containers.
 In the grueling pace of construction, Dean lost three fingertips on his left hand in an accident.
 Despite the accident, Dean later built many other original and replica cars for Ohrberg.

-Dean continued to build cars with Dean Jeffries until his retirement, including the character cars in Death Race 2000 [1975], the remote-control Ford Explorers for Jurassic Park, the ECTO-1 Cadillac Ambulance for Ghostbusters, prop vehicles for the James Bond film Diamonds Are Forever, and the Flintstones movie.
+Dean continued to build cars with Dean Jeffries until his retirement, including the character cars in Death Race 2000 [1975], the remote-control Ford Explorers for Jurassic Park, prop vehicles for the James Bond film Diamonds Are Forever, and the Flintstones movie.

 In the 1990s, Dean worked mostly at his passion of customizing cars from the 1940s and 1950s.
 His repertoire included chop, channel, section, lowering, custom grilles, lead work, and sculpting headlights and fenders.

 In 2004, Dean appeared on an episode of the television show Monster Garage with several of his peers (including Gene Winfield, and Bill Hines) to customize a 1954 Chevy sedan for the show's host, Jesse James.

 After a career spanning over 50 years, Dean retired in 2005.
 Several of his cars are on permanent display at the Petersen Automotive Museum in Los Angeles.